G4 holds a holiday reunion special with Comcast NBCUniversal

 Comcast began teasing the return earlier this year.
 Sessler did a “Crazy Adam” video seeking talent for the new show in September.
 That video got more than a million views.

-Tim Buckman, senior vice president of corporate communications at Comcast NBCUniversal, said that the company would provide information about G4 in 2021.
+Tim Buckman, a senior vice president of corporate communications at Comcast NBCUniversal, said that the company would provide information about G4 in 2021.

 By that time, G4 will have some competition from Venn, which is a new broadcast network dedicated to gamers.
 Sessler said that competition and all the gaming news on the internet is good for the game industry.
 And he said that people need a lot of comic relief during the pandemic.